Gender+ in Research Collective Engagementship: Citizen Science and Community-Based Research (Cohort #1)

 Selection Process

-Applications for this program are currently closed.
-To apply please fill out and submit an online application.
+Applications for ASTU 401I are now open.
+The deadline for the first round of applications is October 27th.
+To apply please fill out and submit an online application via Gateway (link in left sidebar).
+Applications are processed in the order they are received.
 Successful applicants will be invited to an interview.
 After interviews, you will be notified of a decision; successful candidates will be sent an offer letter with further details on the program and detailed instructions on how to accept.
 You will have approximately one week after receiving the offer letter to accept and pay a program deposit.
-Your selection into the ISL program includes meeting eligibility requirements, as well as your initial application and your performance in the interview.
+Selection into the ISL program is based on whether you meet the eligibility requirements, your written application and your performance in the interview.

 The pre-departure learning program is designed to prepare you for an international service learning placement.
 This will include: